-After this first screening, the most competitive applicants are offered an opportunity to send a secondary Vanderbilt-specific application and to come to campus for a personal interview.
+After this first screening, the most competitive applicants are offered an opportunity to submit a Vanderbilt-specific secondary application and are under consideration to be invited to come to campus for a personal interview.
 Approximately one-third of the applicants will be offered the secondary application.
-We will interview approximately 450 applicants; approximately 200 applicants will be offered admissions for 88 positions.
+We will interview approximately 450 applicants; approximately 250 applicants will be offered admissions for 96 positions.

 Letters of Evaluation

 Vanderbilt University School of Medicine will be receiving letters of evaluation through the AMCAS Letter Service for the 2018 First Year Class.
 Applicants are individually responsible for ensuring receipt by AMCAS.
 Please designate Vanderbilt University School of Medicine as one of the institutions assigned to receive your letters when you submit your primary AMCAS application.
 Please note that failure to send to AMCAS will delay your application.